Documents Needed for Taxes

 Employment Expenses

-If you’re employed, there are circumstances where you can write off certain amounts that were pertinent to you earning your income but not paid for by your employer.
+If you’re employed, there are circumstances where you can write off certain amounts that were pertinent to your earning your income but not paid for by your employer.
 The documents and receipts that you would need to do so include:

 If you receive self-employment income, though, you won’t receive this information.
 You need to keep all of your receipts and calculate anything related to your business expenses, including miles driven and payments to other businesses you may have worked with.
 You’ll even need to factor in any insurance reimbursements you may have received.